Table of Contents

 The metric card displays two types of values:

-1. Headline Value (e.g., 3.57%)
+1. Headline value

-2. Time-Based Values in the Chart
+2. Time-based values in the chart

 Clicking a point displays: